Vishusharma296/HHT_Spectrogram_Data_Analysis/README.md

 #### Measurement System Phase II

 - Implementation of the measurement system backend logic (With reduced functionalities) on $10 Microcontroller like ESP32 / RP PicoW in MicroPython/Arduino framework.
 (Edge Computing)
-- Running the board on battery source and visualization of results via Mobile device using a Wifi Connection
+- Running the Sensor node on battery source and visualization of results via Mobile device using a Wifi Connection

 #### Measurement System Phase III